 to find resources for more information on earlier mechanical and electro-

-speaking) devices, such as abacus, stylus-driven devices, and the like.
+or ancient devices, such as abacus, stylus-driven devices, and the like.

-Please do not write me asking if you can purchase any of
+Please do not write asking if you can purchase any of

-the items you may see in the museum, or are looking for.
+calculator you are looking for.
 If you are looking

 (such as eBay), online classifieds (e.g., Craig's List), and

 visit thrift stores, estate/garage/yard sales, and lastly, visit other

 calculator-related websites (see the Links page).
 Of course, if you have a question about an old calcualtor

 that you are interested in, or perhaps have an old calcualtor and

 have questions about its history, age, operation, or how to operate it

 safely if it is a very old electronic calculator, please do not hesitate